Mustapha-AJEGHRIR/klee_project_audio/README.md

 # klee_project_audio
-This is an audio project for school (at Centralesupelec) with Klee group's partnership.
+This is an audio project for counting people by gender made for school (at Centralesupelec) with Klee group's partnership.

 # Overview
 This project contains code for an audio gender counter.
 It also contains code to convert the final model into TF-Lite and ONNX.